anlukk/notes/README.md

-Solien microservice in the form of tables, notes, etc.
+\Solien microservice for creating tables, notes, etc.
-It also seems possible soon to manage mini-databases for training :)
+\It also seems possible to create mini databases for training soon :)